 Here’s a few things to think about:

 - Will it be the right size for you?
 Naturally, swim spas are quite compact and traditional pools can be made much bigger.
-If you picture yourself and your family using your pool for playing games and rough-and-tumble activity you may be better off opting for a larger in ground pool if you have the room.
+If you picture yourself and your family using your pool for playing games (no need to go to playgrounds so much anymore) and rough-and-tumble activity you may be better off opting for a larger in ground pool if you have the room.

 - What is your main objective for your pool: If the main purpose of your pool is to enjoy a quiet and relaxed soak then a swim spa could be a good option.
 However, family time and robust exercise is often limited by the fact that the pool component tends to be much smaller than a traditional in-ground pool.
 When it comes to exercise, Swim Spas are most practical for single person use.